-Ms. Kroeger is the President-Elect of the Florida Justice Association (FJA), one of the nation’s premier plaintiffs trial associations.
-In June 2019 she will serve as President of FJA, the second female President in the history of the association.
-Since 2001, Ms. Kroeger has been an active member of FJA, serving on the Executive Committee since 2011 and more recently as FJA’s Secretary and Treasurer.
+Since 2001, Ms. Kroeger has been an active member of FJA, serving on the Executive Committee since 2011 and more recently as FJA’s Secretary, Treasurer and President-Elect in 2018.
 She is a past Chair of the Women’s Caucus.

 FJA has also recognized Ms. Kroeger for her leadership and advocacy efforts.
 In 2017, 2018 and 2019, she was presented with FJA’s Cornerstone Award in recognition of her leadership and efforts in recruiting new members to the organization.
 In 2015, Ms. Kroeger was awarded FJA’s Champion of Consumer Safety Award for her lobbying efforts before the Florida legislature, resulting in passage of SB 518, a state law requiring children under age five to be secured in federally-approved child-restraint devices.

 Ms. Kroeger also currently serves on the Board of Directors of Guardians for New Futures, and she oversees a Safe Kids bi-annual booster-seat give-away.
 She is Past-President and Founder of the Martin County Chapter of the Florida Association for Women Lawyers.
-She also served six years on the Florida Bar Professional Ethics Committee.
+She also served seven years on the Florida Bar Professional Ethics Committee.